Tips for Buying a Used Car

-- What if the car I bought ends up being a lemon?
+- What if the car turns out to be a lemon?

-How to make sure the car you are buying is in good condition
+Making sure the car you are buying is in good condition.

-Whether you should purchase warranties or other add-ons
+Whether you should get warranties or other add-ons.

 Test-drive the car.
-Drive with the radio off so you can listen for rattles and other noises.
-Drive it under the same conditions you would in your daily life (on the freeway, in town, on hills).
+Drive with the radio off.
+Listen for rattles and other noises.
+Drive it under the same conditions you would in your daily life: on the freeway, in town, on hills.

 Have your own mechanic inspect the car.
-Bring the car to your mechanic BEFORE you sign a contract to purchase the car, or bring your mechanic to the dealership with you.
-Never rely on the dealer’s mechanic or the dealer’s “word” that the car is in good working condition.
+Bring it to your mechanic BEFORE signing a contract to buy it, or bring your mechanic to the dealership with you.
+Never rely on the dealer’s mechanic or dealer’s “word” that the car is in good working condition.

 Get dealer inspections in writing.
 If the dealer claims to have done a “100-point inspection” (or a 30- or 50-point inspection), ask for a copy.
 Ask the dealer to date and sign it.

-Do not sign a contract without reading it and understanding how much you have to pay.
-ONCE YOU SIGN THE CONTRACT, IT IS ALMOST IMPOSSIBLE TO CANCEL THE AGREEMENT.
-Interest payments on a car can DOUBLE the cost of the car.
+Do not sign a contract without reading it and understanding how much you must pay.
+ONCE YOU SIGN THE CONTRACT, IT IS ALMOST IMPOSSIBLE TO CANCEL IT.
+Interest payments on a car can DOUBLE its cost.
 A $10,000 car can cost you $20,000 by the time you finish paying for it.

 Do not co-sign for anyone.
-If you sign a contract as the co-signer, you are responsible for paying for the car exactly as if you were the buyer.
-If the buyer does not pay the loan on time, it will affect your credit.
-If your friend/relative does not make the payments and the dealership repossesses the car, they can sue you and garnish your wages.
+Signing a contract as the co-signer makes you responsible for paying for the car exactly as if you were the buyer.
+If the buyer does not pay the loan on time, it affects your credit.
+If your friend/relative does not make payments and the dealership repossesses the car, they can sue you and garnish your wages.

-SHOP FOR A LOAN FROM A BANK OR CREDIT UNION BEFORE YOU GO TO THE DEALERSHIP.
+SHOP FOR A LOAN FROM A BANK OR CREDIT UNION BEFORE GOING TO THE DEALERSHIP.
 If the dealership itself is offering to loan you the money to buy the car, beware.
-They will nearly always offer you a higher interest rate than you could get at a bank or credit union.
+They nearly always offer a higher interest rate than a bank or credit union will.

-If the dealership is offering to arrange the financing for you with a bank or credit union, also be cautious.
-It is notillegal for a dealership to secure financing on your behalf from a bank at a given rate, and then offer the financing to you at a higher rate.
-The dealership pockets the difference, and you lose.
+If the dealership offers to arrange the financing for you with a bank or credit union, be cautious.
+A dealership might secure financing on your behalf from a bank at a given rate, and then offer the financing to you at a higher rate.
+The dealership pockets the difference.
+You lose.

-- Lower interest rates mean your monthly payments will be lower.
+*Lower interest rates mean lower monthly payments for you.

 DO NOT BUY ADD-ONS YOU DO NOT NEED.
-Dealers often try to upsell customers by selling them service contracts, “gap insurance,” undercoating, and so on.
-Read about and make sure you understand these products before you buy them.
-Ask yourself whether they are worth the extra cost.
+Dealers try to upsell customers by selling service contracts, “gap insurance,” undercoating, and so on.
+Read about and make sure you understand these products before buying them.
+Ask yourself if they are worth the extra cost.

-Service contracts, for example, often have little value.
-They can often cost more if purchased from the dealer.
+Service contracts often have little value.
+They can cost more if you buy it from the dealer.

-Gap insurance is also costly and unnecessary unless you will be “upside-down.”
+Gap insurance is expensive and unnecessary unless you will be “upside-down.”
 That means you will owe more than your car is worth, for a long period.

-Our section below, “Should I purchase a warranty?” has more information on purchasing a warranty.
+The section below, “Should I purchase a warranty?” has more info.

-Order a vehicle history from a data provider approved by the National Vehicle Title Information System.
-Make sure to get the title history of the vehicle through a data provider approved by the National Motor Vehicle Title Information System (NMVTIS).
-Go to www.vehiclehistory.gov, which links to the approved companies.
-NMVTIS is the only publicly available system in the United States to which all insurance carriers, auto recyclers, junk yards, and salvage yards, must report to regularly under federal law.
+Order a vehicle history from a data provider approved by the National Vehicle Title Information System (NMVTIS).
+Go to www.vehiclehistory.gov.
+This links to the approved companies.
+NMVTIS is the only publicly available system in the U. S. to which all insurance carriers, auto recyclers, junk yards, and salvage yards, must report regularly under federal law.

-Who owned the vehicle, and when.
+Who owned the car, and when.
 Do you want a car that has had one owner, or a dozen previous owners?

 Not every state reports this data to NMVTIS.
-Check the NMVTIS website to make sure that each state in which the vehicle was titled takes part in the NMVTIS database.
-Example: as of April 2013, Washington does report to NMVTIS, but Oregon does not take part in the NMVTIS database.
+Check the NMVTIS website.
+Make sure each state in which the vehicle was titled takes part in the NMVTIS database.
+Example: as of January 2018, Oregon does not yet take part in the NMVTIS database.

-How many miles the car has on it: NMVTIS includes an odometer reading as reported each time someone transferred the title of the vehicle.
+How many miles the car has on it: NMVTIS includes an odometer reading as reported each time someone transferred the vehicle title.
 Read the odometer on the car you want to buy.
-Is the odometer reading lower or only very slightly higher than the mileage listed on the NMVTIS report?
+Is the reading lower or only very slightly higher than the mileage listed on the NMVTIS report?
 If so, someone may have tampered with the odometer.

-The absence of information in a vehicle history report does not mean that the car is in good condition.
-Anything appearing in a vehicle history besides the NMVTIS information was provided voluntarily.
-For example, a major repair, a minor repair, or an airbag deployment may not appear in the report.
+The lack of info in a vehicle history report does not mean the car is in good shape.
+Anything appearing in a vehicle history besides the NMVTIS info was provided voluntarily.
+A major or minor repair or an airbag deployment may not be in the report.
 That does not mean it did not happen.
-The only data the law requires to be reported is:
+The only data the law requires reported is:

-the current state of the title (examples: WA, OR, CA)
+the title’s current state (examples: WA, OR, CA)